CSCWBoF/cscwbof.github.io/index.md

 ### [Sign up for sessions](https://thinfi.com/0e3m) (as soon as possible!)

-[Use this link to sign up for sessions as a facilitator or attendee](https://thinfi.com/0e3m), following the instructions on the spreadsheet at that link.
+[Use this password-protected link to sign up for sessions as a facilitator or attendee](https://thinfi.com/0e3m), following the instructions on the spreadsheet at that link.
 The password was e-mailed to all CSCW 2017 registered attendees on 23 Feb from Yvonne Lopez in an e-mail titled "CSCW 2017: Welcome to Portland!"
-Please contact Stuart Geiger <stuart at stuartgeiger dot com> if you did not receive it or are having issues.
-Please sign up by Monday at 5pm to ensure that we can help everyone make lunch reservations.
+Please contact Stuart Geiger (stuart at stuartgeiger dot com) if you did not receive it or are having issues.
+Please sign up as soon as possible to ensure that we can help everyone make lunch reservations.
+Sessions that form later may have to make their own reservations, and we will have a deadline soon.

 ### Motivation